dotnet/docs/docs/architecture/grpc-for-wcf-developers/docker.md

 # Docker

-This section will cover the creation of Docker images for ASP.NET Core gRPC applications, ready to run in Docker, Kubernetes or other container environments.
-[The sample application used is available from GitHub](https://github.com/RendleLabs/grpc-for-wcf-developers/tree/master/StockKube).
+This section will cover the creation of Docker images for ASP.NET Core gRPC applications, ready to run in Docker, Kubernetes, or other container environments.
+The sample application used is available on the [RendleLabs/grpc-for-wcf-developers](https://github.com/RendleLabs/grpc-for-wcf-developers/tree/master/StockKube) repository on GitHub.

 ## Microsoft base images for ASP.NET Core applications

-Microsoft provide a range of base images for building and running .NET Core applications.
+Microsoft provides a range of base images for building and running .NET Core applications.
 To create an ASP.NET Core 3.0 image, two base images are used: an SDK image to build and publish the application, and a runtime image for deployment.

 | Image | Description |
 | ----- | ----------- |